-I always recommend “eating the big frog first,” that is, tackling the most difficult and most important priorities first.
+It’s a good idea to tackle the most difficult and most important priorities at the start of your day.
 Get that 20 percent of work that produces 80 percent of results out of the way.
 For this reason, try to avoid scheduling meetings and phone calls in the morning (unless they are part of the 20 percent).

 It’s important to establish priorities up front and verbalize them to staff, so everyone is working on the same page.
-Trying to prioritize tasks “on the fly” is not a good idea as it’s too easy to be swayed by outside influences.
-For example, when your boss says he or she needs a report on his desk ASAP, you might be tempted to immediately drop everything to do it, leaving a VIP customer’s need unmet.
+Trying to prioritize tasks on the fly isn’t a good idea as it’s too easy to be swayed by outside influences.
+For example, when your boss says they need a report on their desk ASAP, you might be tempted to immediately drop everything to do it, leaving a VIP customer’s need unmet.

 Also, revisit your priorities on a regular basis, at least annually if not quarterly.
 This is because your store’s priorities might change.
 If you’re trying to increase sales gross, you might decide to focus on CPO; if you want to increase customer-pay ROs, you might concentrate on fine-tuning digital marketing strategies.